 Once your arthritis has been diagnosed, your Consultant will be able to administer the correct medicines and/or injections to help reduce inflammation and other symptoms.
 Treatment may also involve medicine aiming to slow down the condition.
 Your Consultant may give you a range of exercises to perform in your own time, which are intended to keep your joints as flexible and strong as possible.
 In severe cases, surgery may be required to treat the affected joints.

-If you require surgery, you will be required to wear a hand splint to support your fingers and joints as they heal.
+ed to wear a hand splint to support your fingers and joints as they heal.
 After several days of rest, you will then begin rehabilitation therapy to regain strength and mobility in your hand and fingers, which may take several months.

 Because there are different types of medicines, the side effects of and risks of treatments may vary, but your consultant should discuss these with you.
 Should you require surgery, you may experience some pain as the anaesthetic wears off, but this should reside over time.
 There is a small risk you may experience prolonged joint stiffness or pain, or dislocation of the artificial joint parts.

 With time, the artificial joint parts may also become loose or fracture and this would require further surgery to repair.
 Vessels, nerves, and tendons in the surgical site may become damaged during the procedure.